Best protein toppings for my salad?

 Dear Pondering Protein,

 Everyone knows that the best part about hitting the salad bar is having free reign over all the toppings!
-As you know, when it comes to protein toppings for your salads, there’s a long list of options; but with so many options to choose from, it can be difficult to decide which ones are the healthiest.
+As you’ve described, when it comes to protein toppings for your salads, there’s a long list of options.
+Though, with so many options to choose from, it can be difficult to decide which ones are the most nutritious.
 Ultimately, the “best” protein to add to your salad is the one that will satisfy your appetite and contribute to a balanced diet.
-So, while there’s no definitive answer as to which protein is the smartest choice, let’s discuss some things to consider before you dig into that salad.
+So, while there’s no definitive answer, keep reading for some things to consider before you dig into that salad.

-There are also trade-offs to consider with the other sources of proteins you mentioned.
-Tuna has less calories and fat than chicken, but it also has less protein.
-And, as you mentioned, tuna, depending on where it's from and whether it's fresh or from a can, can also contain mercury, so you will need to keep that in mind.
-Eggs contain less saturated fat, but are high in cholesterol.
-With a family history of high cholesterol, you might want to try egg whites instead or do the whole egg, just not every single day.
-Don’t forget that popular salad toppings like beans, nuts, and some grains are also great sources of protein, in addition to offering plenty of fiber, vitamins, and minerals.
+But wait, there's more!
+Don’t forget that popular salad additions such as beans, nuts, and some grains are also great sources of protein, in addition to offering plenty of fiber, vitamins, and minerals.
 Just think about all the options: bulgur, quinoa, black beans, chickpeas, kidney beans, walnuts, almonds, lentils, tofu, tempeh — the list goes on and on.
 You can also add some protein to your salads in the way of a dressing.
 What about using hummus, cottage cheese, or a yogurt-based dressing?

 Each option offers different pros and cons, so try switching it up to add variety to your diet.
 This will also keep you excited and looking forward to your meals.
 If you want to investigate further, check out the USDA National Nutrient Database, which will give you information about the nutritional content of all your favorite foods.
-If you’re a Columbia student, you may also want to check out the Get Balanced Guide for Healthier Eating.
+You can also speak with a registered dietitian about your specific protein needs and how to best incorporate rich sources into your diet.